Alex Karp: On US politics

 Interviewed by his biographer Michael Steinberger (whose book The Philosopher in the Valley: Alex Karp, Palantir, and the Rise of the Surveillance State was published in November 2025), Karp cites the Democrats' unresponsiveness to immigration, Iran and attitude to antisemitism ("They talk all the time about racism but won't talk about antisemitism") as reasons for his disillusion with the party.
 Steinberger remarks that Karp was particularly concerned about the anti-Israel protests that erupted after the October 7 attacks in Israel.

-Karp has condemned "woke" ways of thinking, calling them the central risk to his company Palantir, and to the United States as a whole.
+Karp has condemned "woke" ways of thinking, calling them the central risk to his company Palantir and to the United States as a whole.
 He has called Palantir a "counter-example" to companies he considers "woke".
-In 2025, he adopted the framing woke left and woke right, defining the former as the aforementioned Mamdani wing and the latter as "everything is a conspiracy, any use of technology is actually going to only be used to eviscerate and attack us", categorizing both as "[not wanting] meritocracy".
+In 2025, he adopted the framing woke left and woke right, defining the former as the aforementioned Mamdani wing and the latter as "everything is a conspiracy, any use of technology is actually going to only be used to eviscerate and attack us", categorizing both as "[opposed to] meritocracy".